icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 ### Load Balancer

-If you're hosting things yourself (personal server, Colo, EC2, GCE, DO, etc), an early thing I usually suggest is to set up a load balancer.
+If you're hosting things yourself (personal server, Colo, EC2, GCE, DO, etc.), an early thing I usually suggest is to set up a load balancer.
 A load balancer is a system that balances load from a single point to many.

 ![lbwithapps](https://s3.amazonaws.com/f.cl.ly/items/130j2V1a1o2b1d3f0t28/Screen%20Shot%202015-05-15%20at%2023.25.16%20.png)